open it

 • Understanding the legislation or regulations: DSPs will rely on subject matter experts (internally or externally) to interpret the legislation or regulations and provide instructions for developers to implement.
 DSPs may also work with the responsible government agency to clarify ambiguities.
 Misinterpretations during this stage can lead to costly errors.

 • Conflicting compliance work: DSPs implement compliance changes driven by different government agencies.
-For those operating in multiple countries, managing these different compliance changes presents further challenges.
+Managing these different compliance changes presents further challenges for those operating in multiple countries.

 • Complexity: Compliance changes that do not align with existing business processes or patterns are more complex and require DSPs to invest more resources.

-• Budget cycles: DSPs will have different budget cycles based on the countries they operate in and where they are headquartered.
+• Budget cycles: DSPs will have different budget cycles based on the countries in which they operate and where they are headquartered.
 When compliance changes do not align with a DSP's budget cycle, it can be complicated to allocate resources.

 Development